How to Win Your Girl Back

 Changing.
 This is going to be one of the most crucial steps you should be focusing on if you really want to win your girl back.

 - Show her you're different.
-You'll have to somehow show her that you're a completely different person than you were when you two were together and especially focus on what made her unhappy to begin with.
+You'll have to somehow show her that you're a completely different person than you were when you two were together, and you'll have to focus on what made her unhappy to begin with.
 Do you have a quick temper?
 Are you lazy?
 Were you not being affectionate enough?
 Consider everything.

 - Be cautious, which may require taking things slow this time.
 As previously mentioned, let her see that you've changed for the better.
 This might require starting from square one and taking things slow by starting off as friends only.
 Be back in her life, as a friend only.
 As her friend, do the things you wouldn't do when you two were together (obviously only the platonic things you're allowed to do as a friend).
 Show her the side of you that you know she loves, but find a way to show it without giving the impression that you're still in love with her.
 Make her fall in love with you all over again.